-Fort Bend County experienced a slight upturn in the local economy for fiscal year 2012.
+Fort Bend County continues to experience improvement in the local economy for fiscal year 2013.
 This is evident by a modest increase in new home sales, labor force, and employment rate.
 The demand for services regarding the governmental functions performed by the County continues to increase at a greater rate.
-The Commissioners Court and the Authority continue to use a conservative approach to the allocation of resources to serve the County's needs to ensure that Fort Bend County is prepared as the local economy improves.
-This ongoing conservative approach will allow the County to meet the service demands of the residents in Fort Bend County.
+The Commissioners Court and the Authority use a conservative approach to the allocation of resources to serve the County's needs to ensure that Fort Bend County is prepared as the local economy improves.
+This ongoing conservative approach will allow the County and Authority to meet the service demands of the residents in Fort Bend County.
 This ongoing conservative approach will not reduce the level of service provided by the Fort Bend County Toll Road System to the residents.